 The letter continues:

 “Please help me.
-Please, please arrange for me to go to a disabled home where I can join a community of other disabled people.
+Please, please arrange for me to go to a home for disabled people where I can join a community of other disabled people.
 At home I just sit in my room day after day.
 I know that I am, and will always be, a burden on the rest of the family.
 I don’t want to be this burden.
 Please take me away.
 Please help me.
 Only you can do this for me.
 I ask you as my friend.”

 I understood then that Ruggia’s letter was an appeal from the heart.
 I had to consider very carefully how to respond to it.
 Little doubt remained in my mind that Ruggia had been disguising her pain and her fear about her future all along so as not to alarm or upset her family.
 She must have realized that, now that she was twenty-one, she would have to make some hard decisions.

 By chance, later the same day, a refugee father came to my room asking for a wheelchair for his disabled daughter, Shahla.
 This was not so unusual.
-In the past year I had given away almost 100 wheelchairs to disabled men and women in the local refugee camps.
+In the past year, I had given away almost 100 wheelchairs to disabled men and women in the local refugee camps.
 The father told me that Shahla, then thirty-seven years old, had been unable to use her legs since suffering a severe attack of polio at age eight.
-I accompanied him to visit Shahla, and during our conversation she told me she loved sewing.
+I accompanied him to visit Shahla, and during our conversation, she told me she loved sewing.
 She said she had once owned a sewing machine but that during the war, when her family was forced to flee the invading Armenians, it had been left behind along with her wheelchair.

-It dawned on me then that this quiet, shy girl, Shahla, might be the miracle I’d praying for.
+It dawned on me then that this quiet, shy girl, Shahla, might be the miracle I’d been praying for.
 I asked her if she might be interested in meeting another girl with a similar interest to hers, sewing.
 She took a while to answer.
 It was, after all, a big decision.
 It would mean leaving, for the first time in five years, the cramped little room she had shared with her family.
 But, after some hesitation, she finally agreed.

 Later that evening, Ruggia’s father generously offered to convert a large storehouse in his garden into a sewing workshop for disabled women.
-I couldn’t believe my luck, but had to disguise my excitement.
+I couldn’t believe my luck but had to disguise my excitement.
 Though it was the perfect solution, I was not convinced I could I get the project off the ground.

 I knew if I could raise enough funds for the project, I could convince other disabled women to participate in it.
-I knew, too, that I could find local volunteers willing to scour the markets in the capital, Baku, for secondhand sewing machines.
+I knew, too, that I could find local volunteers willing to scour the markets for me in the capital, Baku, for secondhand sewing machines.
 I was confident I could arrange a regular transportation rota to get the girls to and from Ruggia’s house.
 And I would research what products the workshop could produce and where they could be sold.

 The next day I picked up Shahla and her parents to bring them to Ruggia’s house.
 After making the introductions and explaining what we hoped to achieve, I left.
 I did not want the girls or their families to feel pressured, imposed upon, or intimidated.
 Nor did I want to promise anything I could not deliver.